Updated January 2026

 - Sushi restaurants: Sushi rice is usually cooked without flour, but ask the restaurants as there are some that use wheat in the sushi rice.
 You should be able to eat sashimi.
 Stay away from anything with sauce, like eel.
 Bring your own gluten-free soy sauce.

-- Yakiniku and teppanyaki: If you avoid marinated meat and sauces, these are great places to eat grilled meats, seafood and vegetables.
-You can ask in advance if you can bring your own sauce but also with salt or a combination of salt and lemon juice it tastes wonderful.
+- Yakiniku and teppanyaki: If you avoid marinated meat and sauces, these are great places to eat grilled meats, seafood, and vegetables.
+You can ask in advance if you can bring your own sauce, but also with salt or a combination of salt and lemon juice, it still tastes wonderful.

 - Thai restaurants: Many Thai dishes are gluten free or can simply be made gluten free.
 Note that in Japan, many dishes are adapted to the Japanese taste and may contain soy sauce, etc.